CHOOSING THE RIGHT PUREBRED

 You are at the

-right place to look at different breeds and there are breed photos all over
+right place to look at different breeds.
+To save time and prevent

-other book on multiple breeds.
+to see and decide on which breeds best suit you.
 Pick out all those breeds which appeal to you

 esthetically.
 Make a list of these breeds.
 Most will be in a certain